sddevelopment-be/document-generation/documents/document_sample.md

 ## Document Structure

 Add some information about the document structure here.
+This is a very important document, and you should read it super carefully.

+---

 # Project Description
 We are building an awesome thing for our customer.